Background

 I use the language of internal objects, which is essentially an object relations language.

 But you don't have to use this language.
 You can say sub-personalities.
 You can say pseudo-identities.
 You can say sub-states.
 It doesn't matter how you describe it.
-The moving parts of the self, when they clash, when they conflict, when harmony is destroyed, there is self-discrepancy, and it may lead to a compensatory effort.

-The person tries to compensate for this extreme unease.
 And this compensatory mechanism is what we call narcissism.

+Later on, I'm going to discuss another phenomenon, anosognosia, not anal-sognosia, anosognosia.
 Your mind is in the gutter today.
 I don't know what's wrong with you.

 Anyhow, so anosognosia, right.

 Many, many years ago, many years ago, when you were all just imaginations in your parents' minds, I was very much alive.
-And I had written a book titled Malignant Self-Love: Narcissism Revisited.
+And I had written a book titled Malignant Self-Love, Narcissism Revisited.
 And the first edition was published in 1999.
 It was based on a website in writings from 1995.

 And in this book, there was a sub-chapter titled The Compensatory versus the Classic Narcissist.
 I would like to read you an excerpt from this sub-chapter because it leads smoothly and seamlessly into the current research published in July this year.

 So, The Compensatory versus the Classic Narcissist.

-I'm quoting from the book, another interesting distinction suggested by Dave Kelly in his excellent P-types website is between the compensatory-type narcissistic personality disorder and the classic narcissistic personality disorder described in the Diagnostic and Statistical Manual, the DSM.
+I'm quoting from the book, another interesting distinction suggested by Dave Kelly in his excellent P-types website is between the compensatory-type narcissistic personality disorder and the classic narcissistic personality disorder described in the diagnostic and statistical manual, the DSM.

 Here are the compensatory NPD criteria, according to Dave Kelly.